BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-is-the-sender-4.png" width=800 loading="lazy"></div>

 You obtain for your service a *senderId* when you sign up as a ReadyRemit client.
 You can store the *senderId* in an environment file (read at startup) or in your database (especially if you need to restrict access to it).
-Your service obtains each *recipientId* by calling [Create Recipient](/reference/createrecipient).

 Each of your end users permitted to receive remittances needs a *recipientId*.
-Your service can store *recipientIds* in your database either in your *Users* table (as shown in the diagram) or in a related table.
+Your service obtains each *recipientId* by calling [Create Recipient](/reference/createrecipient), and can store them in your database either in your *Users* table (as shown in the diagram) or in a related table.

 ## Using identifiers